Our Campus

 Mackey Center

 The Phyllis J. Mackey Center houses the cafeteria, Admissions Office, and Clayton Museum of Ancient History, as well as meeting rooms and special event space.
 From eating in the Caf to exploring artifacts in the museum to hearing guest lecturers in the Miller Room, students spend a lot of time in this iconic campus facility.
 The Mackey Center was designed in the same style as "Old Main", the first building ever constructed on campus, which was destroyed by fire in 1951.
+The building was named in memory of Mackey who served the school from 1968 to 1996.

 Visit The Museum